JSensebe/jsensebe.github.io/projects/olly-power-play.md

 - sand and grass billboard particles
 - fruit splatter on impact
 - leaf particles when fruit passed through trees
-- lightning bolts for level‑up sequences

 These effects added clarity and personality to the game.

 ---

 ### **6. VR Performance Work**
-VR requires strict frame rates.
+VR requires strict minimum frame rates.
+Since *Olly Power Play* ran entirely on standalone headsets without PC support, this created technical challenges.
 I collaborated with other engineers to:

 - use prerendered shadow maps
 - simplify geometry